All Episodes

 That's great.

-Your accent is good too.
+Your accent is good, too.

 Where's that come from?

-That's good at uh Native American, actual real American.
+Native American, actual real American.

 Excellent.

-Um Listen, Mark, you you're back to this Boehner discussion.
+Listen, Mark, back to this Boehner discussion.

 Let me tell you why.

-Uh Mr. McCarthy was a poor choice.
+Mr. McCarthy was a poor choice.

 He was a questionable conservative, but he was inarticulate.

-He made George W sound like a toastmaster.
+He made George W. sound like a Toastmaster.

 Neither of them would say that.